 Line 2 - Include the total of withholdings and credits provided by the Code or special laws for the taxable year, including the non refunded tax paid in excess corresponding to the previous taxable year.
-Add line 23, Part II of Schedule B Corporation, lines 3 through 9, Part III of Schedule B Corporation and lines 21 and 22, Part III, page 1 of the return.
+Add line 24, Part II of Schedule B Corporation, lines 3 through 10, Part III of Schedule B Corporation and lines 22 and 23, Part III, page 1 of the return.
+For information about the Moratorium of Tax Credits, please see the instructions of Schedule B Corporation, the Internal Revenue Circular Letter No. 13-08 and Sections 1051.10, 1051.11 and 1051.12 of the Code.